NeverBehave/IX2-dl-alarm/readme.md

 fw_printenv > /tmp/env
 ```

-and set up the following so that your device will boot from usb first
+backup and set up the following so that your device will boot from usb first

 ```bash
 fw_setenv ethaddr 'AA:00:00:00:00:01'